Apfelholz/github-contributions-watchface/README.md

 ## Features

-- Fetches GitHub contributions every 5 minutes.
+- Fetches GitHub contributions every five minutes.
-- Background color changes from dark gray (no contributions) to various shades of green (more contributions).
+- Background color changes from dark gray (no contributions) to various shades of green (more contributions) to white (over 30 contributions).
+- Black and white platforms have two different shading options -- Bayer dithering and stripes.

 ## Screenshots